-- iii.
+- i.
+Compilation of Stakeholder Group and Constituency Statements (where these were sought and provided) - Compilation of any statements received from any ICANN Supporting Organization or Advisory Committee (where these were sought and provided) - iii.
 Statement of level of consensus for Proposed GNSO Input - iv.
-Information regarding the members of the GIP Team - v.
-A statement on the GIP Team discussion concerning the impact of the proposed input which could include areas such as economic impact, competition, operations, privacy and other rights, scalability and feasibility.
+Information regarding the members of the GIP Team - A statement on the GIP Team discussion concerning the impact of the proposed input which could include areas such as economic impact, competition, operations, privacy and other rights, scalability and feasibility.